blakadder/blog/_posts/2023-07-28-zemismart-spm01.md

 toc: true
 ---

-Zemismart SPM01 is a small, high accuracy, bi-directional energy monitor with Zigbee or Wi-Fi connectivity.
+Zemismart SPM01 is a small, high accuracy, bi-directional energy monitor.

 _**Full disclosure:** This is a review sample sent to me free of charge by [Zemismart](https://www.zemismart.com/?DIST=QEVHGw%3D%3D).
 Review is not influenced by that fact and is solely my opinion.
 Shopping links in this article are affiliate links and I earn a small commission when you buy through them_